ericcornelissen/svgo-action/test/fixtures/README.md

 is "test.svg", then there should be an entry in:

 - _'contents-payloads.json'_: keyed by "test.svg" with the corresponding
-  content data from GitHub for that "test.svg".
+  content data from GitHub for the file "test.svg".
 - _'svgs.json'_: keyed by "test.svg" with the raw SVG text.